Adamwewe/Dataeng_Assignment/README.md

 Dear Data Engineering team,

 Welcome to the solution repository for the data engineering assignment.
 Solving this was a lot of fun!
-However please bear in mind the end result could have been more elaborate if I had more time, as my thesis deadline is close I could only invest so much time into the task.
+However please bear in mind that the end result could have been more elaborate if I had more time, as my thesis deadline is close I could only invest so much time into the task.
 Because of the time restriction, I could only perform rudimentary tests, I did however comment my code on where things could be improved from a computational cost and flexibility perspective.
-Additionally, the query processing time was very slow, I wanted to create an index in the original .sql file however I was unsure if I was allowed to change the files I was supplied with.
+Additionally, the query processing time was very slow, I wanted to create an index in the original .sql file however, I was unsure if I was allowed to change the files I was supplied with.

 # Contents

-You can find an overview of code base below:
+You can find an overview of the code base below:

 <p> - <b> cred (fodler): </b> contains .env files to be used for parsing login credentials (currently only containing a single .env file (pw.env))
 <p> - <b> container_builder (.sh file): </b> bash helper used to spin up container and install required python libraries (bear in mind pip might not be supported in your linux release, in that case please run the: `sudo easy_install pip` command)